dpukhkaiev/BRISE2/K8s/README.md

 ![Variant 3](./img/use_case_3.png)

-An important detail, in your cluster and on a machine where you run `init.sh` the Docker hub hostname must be the same.
+An important detail, in your cluster and on a machine where you run `brise.sh` the Docker hub hostname must be the same.
 Therefore, in the next guide, the DNS name `hub` is used as the Docker hub hostname.

 On your local machine: